 • The average tow truck driver resume is 0.5 pages long based on 450 words per page.

-• Transport vehicles is the most common skill found on a tow truck driver resume.
-It appears on 22.1% of resumes.
+• Transport vehicles is the most common skill found on resume samples for tow truck drivers.
+It appears on 22.1% of tow truck driver resumes.

-After learning about how to write a professional tow truck driver resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for a tow truck driver, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use Tow Truck Driver templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Tow Truck Driver resume is top notch.
+Choose from a variety of easy-to-use tow truck driver resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your tow truck driver resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 Tow Truck Driver Resume